Free WiFi In Wellington

 Cafés aside, any area with seating is free game for WiFi seekers

 When I first came to New Zealand, I was shocked by the lack of free wireless internet available.
-Hostels would charge me by the megabyte, “free WiFi” spots were usually too slow to use at all, and even Starbucks had a 30-minute WiFi limit.
+Hostels would charge me by the megabyte, and free WiFi spots were usually too slow to use at all, and even Starbucks had a 30-minute WiFi limit.
 Wellington is no exception; even in the capital city, WiFi is just as hard to come by.

-Espresso is situated in the middle of several exhibits, so if you ever need to take a break you can stroll through them and learn some interesting facts about the native Maori people, as well as a plethora of other topics.
-Because of the open feeling of this café within the museum, there is the added bonus of not needing to buy something to eat or drink while hanging out there.
+Because of the open feeling of this cafe within the museum, there is the added bonus of not needing to buy something to eat or drink while hanging out there.
 Both old and young enjoy meeting here to enjoy a cuppa, but noisy kids are almost never an issue.

 When on the hunt for WiFi don't be surprised if someone tells you about the CBD (Central Business District) free network, which is free, public and unlimited.
 While this supposedly city-wide WiFi is meant to be usable in all the locations shown here, I haven't found it very easy to connect besides the Wellington Central Library.